hanksnowdon/hanksnowdon/README.md

 ## Hi there 👋

+I'm a data scientist based in Chicago, currently studying in an applied data science master's program at UChicago.

+I spend a lot of time thinking about car dependency in the U.S. and how investments in active and public transport can improve our cities.
+I'm also a sports fanatic, and love applying my quantitative background to better understand sports at all levels.

+Full code for many of the projects I've worked on can be found here on my GitHub profile, and additional project writeups can be found on my personal portfolio site [here](https://hanksnowdon.github.io/Portfolio/).

+Feel free to reach out via [Linkedin](https://www.linkedin.com/in/hank-snowdon-849588159/) or email at hanksnowdon@gmail.com.

 <!--
 **hanksnowdon/hanksnowdon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.